arunadithyan/saas_subdomain_django/ReadMe.md

 ## Conclusion

-successfully set up a SaaS application with subdomain support using Django and Django-Tenants.
+We have set up a SaaS application with subdomain support using Django and Django-Tenants.

 For more details and advanced configurations, check the documentation.